eduardo-ocampo/Astrodynamics/Three_Body_Problem/cr3bp.md

 :::

-By solving one non-dimensional problem, we actually solve **infinite** number of problems in dimensional set.
+The advantage of this transformation is that by solving one non-dimensional problem, is actually solves **infinite** number of problems in a dimensional set!

 ## Python Example